how to make Gnome Easter Eggs

 Easy DIY Gnome Easter Eggs (Free printable and SVG)

 I just love Gnomes, as you probably know, if you have checked out any of our other Gnome projects ( our Long-Legged Gnome and our Leprechaun Gnome).
-These little DIY Gnome Easter Eggs are so cute and can be added to flower arrangements, tablescapes or add a base and display on their own.
+These little DIY Gnome Easter Eggs are so cute and can be added to flower arrangements, and tablescapes or add a base and display on their own.
 They are a great addition to any Easter decor.

 In this post, you will find, a craft supplies list needed for this project, a list of tools needed, instructions on how to blow put eggs, Instructions on how to assemble your Gnome Easter Eggs, the free printable pattern and SVG pattern, ideas for recycling, a video reference tutorial, and frequently asked questions.

-Craft Room Tools Neeeded
+Craft Room Tools

 follow us on pinterest

-Follow Baker street Living On Pinterest for more great crafting fun!
+Follow Baker Street Living On Pinterest for more great crafting fun!

 How to blow out an Egg.